ISISComputingGroup/ibex_developers_manual/Script-generator.md

 The INTER script generator provides some time estimation.

-INTER script generator is available at: `\\isis\shares\ISIS_Experimental_Controls\external_code\inter script generator` (copied from https://github.com/jonasgitt/ScriptMax with required DLLs and extra files added).
+INTER script generator is available at: `\\isis\shares\ISIS_Experiment_Controls\external_code\inter script generator` (copied from https://github.com/jonasgitt/ScriptMax with required DLLs and extra files added).
 Launch via the Qt IDE (download latest version from web; takes a while).
 I haven't been able to build it successfully to an exe, but only spent half an hour on it.

 ### LOQ